janitham/swagger-codegen-server-example/README.md

-# swagger-codegen-maven-plugin & Feign Example
+# swagger-codegen-maven-plugin & Server Example

 This is an example which generates server stubs through swagger api specification.